 on the right side of the screen.
 Scroll down for different citation styles.

 Click on the title of the source.
 Look for a link that says "Cite" or "CiteNow" or "Citation Tools."

 For pre-formatted citations for books, go to Worldcat.org.
 Find the book you want to cite.
 Click on Cite/Export.
 Click on the + for the style you need (APA, MLA, etc.) Copy and paste the citation!

 Image credit: Simon Fraser University under a Creative Commons Attribution 2.0 (BY-NC)

-Microsoft Word offers some tools to make citing sources within your project easier.
+Microsoft Word and Google Docs offer some tools to make citing sources within your project easier.